Vishwas721/Artisan-AI/README.md

 ## 🌟 The Vision

+note:The live prototype has the Dfinity blockchain integration temporarily disabled to ensure 24/7 stability for judging.
+This feature is fully functional and is demonstrated in our 5-minute video submission using a local replica.

 India's 200 million artisans are the keepers of a priceless cultural legacy.
 Yet, in the digital age, their voices are often lost.
 Our vision is to spark an artisanal renaissance by equipping every craftsperson with a personal AI assistant, ensuring their heritage not only survives but thrives on a global stage.

 ---